Tax Tax Advice

 Every business owner has an obligation to ensure they pay the correct amount of tax to HM Revenue & Customs, but that doesn’t mean they should ignore legitimate tax breaks or fail to account for deductible business expenses.

-Provided an expense is incurred ‘wholly, exclusively and necessarily’ in the course of running a business, and it doesn’t have a duality of purpose (ie it doesn’t have both a business and a personal purpose) then it is usually tax deductible.
+Provided an expense is incurred ‘wholly and exclusively’ for the purposes of the trade, and it doesn’t have a duality of purpose (ie it doesn’t have both a business and a personal purpose) then it is usually tax deductible.

 Here are just six of the many ways our London accountants are helping savvy small business owners make sure their business is as tax-efficient as possible.